cloudoperators/greenhouse/docs/user-guides/cluster/offboarding.md

 If the cluster deletion has failed, you can troubleshoot the issue by inspecting -

 1. `Cluster` resource status conditions, specifically the `KubeConfigValid` condition.
 2. status conditions of the `Plugin` resources associated with the `Cluster` resource.
-There will be a clear indication of the issue in `HelmReconcileFailed` condition.
+There will be a clear indication of the issue in the `HelmReleaseDeployed` condition (set to `false` when Helm reconciliation fails).